kklike32/SEAL/Phase_1.md

  * numpy, requests, tqdm: Standard utility libraries.

 ### 2.2.
 The Data Generation Script (make_squad_data_mlx.py)
 The original make_squad_data.py was designed to query a remote VLLM server endpoint.
-We created a new script, make_squad_data_mlx.py, which performs the generation locally.
+I created a new script, make_squad_data_mlx.py, which performs the generation locally.
 Core Logic:
  * Model Loading: Instead of calling an API, it uses mlx_lm.load() to load a Hugging Face model repository directly into the Mac's unified memory.
  * Local Generation: It iterates through articles from the SQuAD dataset and uses mlx_lm.generate() to generate k completions for each article.
- * Sampling Control: We implemented sampling control using mlx_lm.sample_utils.make_sampler to manage temperature and top_p parameters effectively.
+ * Sampling Control: I implemented sampling control using mlx_lm.sample_utils.make_sampler to manage temperature and top_p parameters effectively.
  * Organized Output: The script saves the results and a metadata file into a new, separate directory (mlx_experiments) to keep our findings distinct from the original repository's files.

 ### 2.3.
 The Execution Script (make_squad_data_mlx.sh)
-We created a new shell script to manage the execution locally.
+I created a new shell script to manage the execution locally.
 Core Logic:
  * No SLURM/VLLM: All SLURM directives and VLLM server startup logic were removed.
  * Configuration: Provides a clean, user-editable section for setting parameters like the MODEL_ID, file paths, and generation settings (k, temperature, etc.).